Senior Art Show 2023..enjoy!

 Students sometimes have sufficient Art 1 knowledge and abilities, even without having taken a formal Art 1 class (independent study, advanced 8th-grade art class, private lessons, and/or alternate coursework).
 For this reason, an evaluation has been prepared to determine if skipping Art 1 is truly in the best interest of the student.

 In order for non-sequential entry to Art 2 to be considered, the entry application (below) must be completed in full and submitted via email no later than June 1st.
 The application materials can be photographed and emailed to [email protected] in a digital format with the subject line “Art 2 portfolio.
 Based on the results of this assessment, the most appropriate placement for the applicant will be determined.
 Until a final determination is made, students are asked to enroll in Art 1.
 Once the application has been reviewed, I will communicate to the Counseling Dept. and request a transfer from Art 1 to Art 2.

 Please email ALL the following information and portfolio submissions to [email protected] by June 1st.

-The MLWGS Visual and Performing Arts program includes courses in visual art, drama, and music.
 The emphasis throughout the fine arts curriculum is placed on independent thinking and experiential activities.
 The department establishes clear links with national and state standards while meeting the particular needs of gifted students.
 Instruction in the Visual and Performing Arts program emphasizes the development of literacy in each content area.
 For example, in studio art classes, students develop “visual literacy” by learning the particular “language” of the visual arts and producing works of art in a wide variety of art media.
-In addition, students have the opportunity to explore issues of aesthetics, to become intelligent critics of works of art, and to be exposed to practitioners of the arts so that they come to develop a real-life knowledge drawn from the experiences of these individuals.
+In addition, students have the opportunity to explore issues of aesthetics, become intelligent critics of works of art, and be exposed to practitioners of the arts so that they come to develop real-life knowledge drawn from the experiences of these individuals.

 Courses offered may include: